VWO Testing

 Research into the Incident

 First and foremost, check for the validity and relevance of the feedback.
 Delete it, if it’s purely spam or profane.
-You could have to look at the commentator’s name and email address for more insights into the credibility of review.
+You could have to look at the commentator’s name and email address for more insights into the credibility of the review.

 After ensuring validity, look further into the particular incident.
 Some questions you need to ask yourself before hitting reply are: